visualex/cli-twitter/README.md

 `$ tweet '#twiiter from the #cli is awesome!' `

-I like tweeting from the command-line. it is a nice to have for bot apps as you do not need to include the actual twitter code, just have this tool system-wide.
+I like tweeting from the command-line, just have this tool system-wide.
+Also a nice to have for bot apps.

 ## missing features:
 * override credentials with additional arguments